DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 guess = input(colors.at(13, 21) + "Guess: ")
 ```

-Type this program as `box_functions.py` and run it.
+Type this program as `box.py` and run it.
 If you make a new folder for
 this chapter, make sure to save the [`colors.py`][colors.py] file in the same
 folder.
-You should get the blue box from the HiLo program!
+You should get a blue box!

-There are a couple things to point out here, but the important one to remember is
+There are a couple things to point out here.
+The first I want to call out is that
-that multiplying a string by a number will repeat the string that number of times.
+multiplying a string by a number will repeat the string that number of times.
+To
-To take advantage of this, we subtract 2 from our width (because we have one column
+take advantage of this, we subtract 2 from our width (because we have one column
 on either side for the vertical lines), and then print that many top box characters.

 For the vertical repeats, we use a different loop than before: `for ... in ...`.